Security & Engineering Biology

 Malice Analysis: Assessing Biotechnology Research for Security Concerns

-EBRC’s Malice Analysis Workshops endeavor to build and support security awareness within the engineering biology community.
-Workshops train researchers and others associated with engineering biology to evaluate their own work for security concerns.
-By providing participants with the tools and framework to engage in this type of analysis, EBRC hopes participants will be prepared to consider, discuss, and improve security in engineering biology research throughout their careers.
-These efforts are funded by the US Department of Homeland Security.
+EBRC’s Malice Analysis program endeavors to build and support security awareness within the engineering biology community by training participants to evaluate their own work for security concerns.
+By providing participants with the tools and framework to engage in this type of analysis, EBRC hopes they will be prepared to consider, discuss, and improve security in engineering biology research throughout their careers.

 More →